bofh69/FlyLight/README.md

 # Paragliding wind lamp
-FlyLight
+## FlyLight

 Our basic idea was to parse live wind data from Holfuy weather stations and return a green or red light if the wind is flyable or not at our local paragliding site.
 We use a normal lamp socket from IKEA and a special lightbulb system that can change color.

-The code is written in javascript and can be run on most operating systems.
+The code is written in JavaScript and can be run on most operating systems.
 We use a cheap Raspberry Pi in the following example.

-This is the hardware we use:
+## This is the hardware we use:

 - Raspberry Pi 2 model B https://www.komplett.se/raspberry-pi-2-model-b/836890
 - MiLight lightbulb http://www.ebay.com/itm/151585053073